Georgiy Daneliya: Early life

 Georgiy Daneliya was born in Tbilisi into a Georgian family.
 His father Nikolai Dmitrievich Danelia (1902–1981) came from peasants.
 He moved to Moscow following the October Revolution, finished the Moscow State University of Railway Engineering and joined Mosmetrostroy where he spent the rest of his life working as an engineer and a manager at different levels.
 Georgiy's mother Maria Ivlianovna Anjaparidze (1905–1980) belonged to a noble Anjaparidze family known since the 13th century and recognized by the Russian Empire in 1880.
 She worked as a film director, a second unit director and an assistant director at the Tbilisi Film Studio and Mosfilm.
 Her sister (Daneliya's aunt) Veriko Anjaparidze was a popular Georgian stage and cinema actress who was married to Mikheil Chiaureli, a prominent Soviet film director.
 Their daughter Sofiko Chiaureli was also a famous actress who later starred in Daneliya's comedy Don't Grieve along with her mother.

-In a year after Daneliya's birth his family moved to Moscow where he grew up and entered the primary school.
-By the time the Great Patriotic War started he and his mother were staying at their relatives in Tbilisi where they spent the next two years.
+A year after Daneliya's birth his family moved to Moscow where he grew up and entered the primary school.
+By the time the Great Patriotic War started, he and his mother were staying with their relatives in Tbilisi where they spent the next two years.
 His father was sent to the front line to build underground command and control centers.
 He didn't take part in battles, but was still awarded the rank of major general for his work.
 In 1943 the family reunited back in Moscow.